greylore-d20/foundryvtt-pathfinder1/help/en/Formulas.md

 | `7`     | Gargantuan |
 | `8`     | Colossal   |

+Normally you should not need the fourth parameter.
+It's mainly useful if you have damage for non-medium character and use that info to fill the first two parameters, then the fourth parameter should include the size for which the first two were for.

+The function does not really do anything useful with less than 3 parameters provided.

+You can also use `@item.size` to use the item's own size instead of `@size` which refers to actor's size.

 ### `sizeReach`

 Generates a number equal to the reach of a creature of a certain size and stature.